SeldonIO/seldonio.github.com/content-recommendation-models.md

     dist/tools/create_models.sh client1 matrix_factorization
  {% endhighlight %}

+# In Depth Discussion

-# Generic Configuration Options
+## Generic Configuration Options
 The Seldon models are stored in a directory structure that allows easy integration into a production environment where models are created periodically, usually each day.
-The directory structure if of the form
+The directory structure is of the form
  {% highlight bash %}
     seldon-models/${CLIENT}/${MODEL}/${DAY}
  {% endhighlight %}

-e.g. for a matrix_factorization model created for client client1 created on 27 Jan 2014 (unix epoch day 16461) would be
+e.g. for a matrix_factorization model created for client client1 on 27 Jan 2014 (unix epoch day 16461) would be

  {% highlight bash %}
-    seldon-models/client1/matrix_factorization/14232
+    seldon-models/client1/matrix_factorization/16461
  {% endhighlight %}

  The configuration for a model captures this information with

  * start_day : the start day to use as input and the day which will be used as output of any model created.
  * num_days : the number of days of data to use back in time starting from start_day (inclusive).
  * base_input_folder : the input folder to find the data.
-Will be expanded as above with client, model and day values.
+It will be expanded as above with client, model and day values.
  * base_output_folder : the output folder to write the model.
-Will be expanded as above with client, model and day values.
+It will be expanded as above with client, model and day values.

 An example: